Environmental Review Process

 The National Environmental Policy Act (NEPA) established an environmental policy that requires Federal agencies to consider the impacts of their proposed activities, programs, and projects on the environment.
 NEPA requires the Federal Government to disclose and consider the effects of major Federal actions on the human environment.
 Federal actions covered by NEPA include actions taken directly by the Federal Government and those requiring Federal approval.

-The National Capital Planning Commission (NCPC) will serve as the lead federal agency for compliance with NEPA.
-NCPC will work in cooperation with the Smithsonian Institution to complete an Environmental Assessment for the Master Plan.
+The National Capital Planning Commission (NCPC) served as the lead federal agency for compliance with NEPA.
+NCPC worked in cooperation with the Smithsonian Institution to complete an Environmental Impact Statement for the Master Plan.

 Purpose and Need